DoroPomidoro/rsschool-cv-old/cv.md

 3. Latin *(by default)*.
 ***
-A few words to read before you see my photo!
+A few words to read before you look at my photo!

 ![my photo](https://i.ibb.co/F4g02Zf/i-m-a-cardiosurgeon.jpg" )